THE VMIAC DECLARATION

 THE EIGHT DREAM TOPICS

 People’s dreams were grouped into eight topics.
-In the sections below you can read about our dreams for each topic.
+The sections below describe our dreams for each topic.

 We have used ‘word clouds’ to display our collective dreams.
-These are set up so that the dreams that were shared by more people, are bigger and bolder.
+These are set up so that the dreams that were shared by more people are bigger and bolder.
 However, even the smallest items in each word cloud matter.
 Please note that, for legibility, we have had to leave out dreams that were only mentioned by a single person.
-However, all of the dreams, in their full detail, will be shared at a later time.
+However, all of the dreams, in their full detail, will be shared later.

 If we remember that choice is the overarching need, then these word clouds tell us the scope of those choices.